hslu-ige-laes/lcm/docs/docs/quickStartGuide/en.md

 # Quick Start Guide

-- This quick start guide will allow you to set up a working installation of lcm within a few minutes
+- This quick start guide will allow you to set up a working installation of lcm within a short time
 - The guide is aimed at the **windows operating system** <sup><a href="#windows">*</a></sup>
 - You will not need to install any additional tools in order to start using the application